arthurdysart/The-Visa-Report/README.md

 # Requirements

-TVR requires CPython 3.6 and the `cv`, `os`, and `sys` modules.
+TVR requires CPython 3.6 and the `csv`, `os`, and `sys` modules.
 The script can be executed via Bash shell script or CPython command line interface.

 TVR consists of four modules located in the `src/` directory.
 The `src/TheVisaReport.Py` module is the main script that controls data extraction (i.e., import), transformation (analysis and sorting), and external loading (export).
-The `src/TheVisaReportExtract.Py` module contains all functions related to validation of import and export paths in the local file system.
+The `src/TheVisaReportExtract.Py` module contains all functions related to validation of IO paths in the local file system, and extraction of H-1B visa data from the source file.
+The `src/TheVisaReportTransform.Py` module contains all functions related to sorting extracted data (by decreasing order of number of certified visas, then alphanumeric order of attribute name) and formatting data for external export.

 # Credits